jhumelsine/jhumelsine.github.io/table-of-contents.md

 See: [Abstraction Interactive Interactive AI Notebook](https://notebooklm.google.com/notebook/94884f00-c719-471f-87f6-9225b67922be?_gl=1*1dhb7x1*_ga*NjM2MjkwMzI5LjE3NDg1MzE4MjM.*_ga_W0LDH41ZCB*czE3NDk1NjA5MjQkbzUkZzEkdDE3NDk1NjEzMjQkajYwJGwwJGgw)

 ## Design Pattern Foundations
 Design Patterns changed how I approach software.
-I feel that every Software Engineer should have some degree of competence and comfort with design patterns.
+This section argues that every Software Engineer would benefit from having some degree of competence and comfort with design patterns.

 Design Patterns are not technically challenging, but they do require a slight paradigm shift in thinking.
 These blog entries lay some foundations toward that shift in thinking.